canarytrace/documentation/README.md

 ---

+**Note:**
-**Note:** This is a living documentation.
+- This is a living documentation.
 Click on Watch button for notify when the documentation is updated.
+- If you found some mistake, please create a [issue](https://github.com/canarytrace/documentation/issues) or [pull request](https://github.com/canarytrace/documentation/pulls) Thanks 👍

 ---